ankane/searchkick/README.md

 end
 ```

+For convenience, this is set by default in the test environment.

 ## Thanks

 Thanks to Karel Minarik for [Tire](https://github.com/karmi/tire), Jaroslav Kalistsuk for [zero downtime reindexing](https://gist.github.com/jarosan/3124884), and Alex Leschenko for [Elasticsearch autocomplete](https://github.com/leschenko/elasticsearch_autocomplete).